cocoar-dev/Cocoar.Reflectensions/README.md

 ## 🏗️ Architecture

-Cocoar.Reflectensions is designed with modularity in mind:
+Cocoar.Reflectensions is designed with simplicity and modularity in mind:

-- **Core Library**: Type resolution, reflection extensions, base utilities
+- **Core Library**: Type resolution, reflection extensions, and common utilities (strings, enums, arrays, dates) all in one package
-- **Specialized Packages**: Domain-specific functionality (JSON, Invoke, ExpandableObject)
+- **Specialized Packages**: Domain-specific functionality (Invoke, ExpandableObject)
-- **Zero Dependencies**: Core library has no external dependencies (except .NET itself)
+- **Zero Dependencies**: Completely dependency-free - no third-party packages required
-- **Multi-Targeting**: Supports modern .NET and legacy frameworks
+- **Multi-Targeting**: Supports .NET 8.0 and .NET Standard 2.0 for broad compatibility

 ## 📋 Requirements